Therapists at Restored Wellbeing are independent contractors who run their own therapy business at this location.

 Works School hours, Mon/Wed/Fri

-CLOSED to new referrals - focus is on birth trauma.
+OPEN to new clients, primary focus is birth trauma.

 Kirsten Finn is a registered clinical psychologist in Brisbane who has been working within mental health services since 2001.
 She has a Doctorate Degree in Psychology (Clinical) and has worked solely in the perinatal mental health field since 2009.